hbeita/sea-mep-exporter/README.md

 ### Additional commands
-`c` after the ruby command will clean the export folder and generate a zip file with all the CSV files `d` after the ruby command will drop the student's table and create it again on every run (useful for testing import ids)
+- `c` after the ruby command will clean the export folder and generate a zip file with all the CSV files
+- `d` after the ruby command will drop the student's table and create it again on every run (useful for testing import ids)

-Is extremely fast so it doesn't matter if you run it multiple times, it will just overwrite the files and generate the new db
+Is super fast so it doesn't matter if you run it multiple times, it will just overwrite the files and generate the new db